uiceds/project-team-go/manuscript.md

 This section focuses on predictive modeling and dimensionality reduction for analyzing the relationship between rainfall and corn yield under varying environmental scenarios.
 The study leverages a mechanistic dataset with high dimensionality and computational complexity.
 The primary objectives include implementing a decision tree regression model for single-scenario prediction and utilizing Singular Value Decomposition (SVD) for multi-scenario dimensionality reduction.
 By combining these approaches, the project aims to reduce computational cost while preserving the predictive accuracy and interpretability of the model.

-## Single Scenario Analysis by Using Decision Tree

 ## 1 Data Description of One Scenario

 The dataset includes 100 rows of data and several key columns, each playing an essential role in the analysis.